 The 2003 UNESCO Convention and their Stance

-The aim is to identify the cultural heritage characteristics of Egyptian raqs sharqi and evaluate if it can be considered heritage and how it locates itself within the field of ICH.
+The aim is to identify the cultural heritage characteristics of Egyptian Raqs sharqi and evaluate if it can be considered heritage and how it locates itself within the field of ICH.

 Introducing Egyptian Raqs Sharqi

-In pursuing this aim, this thesis explores the challenges involved in safeguarding Egyptian raqs sharqi as transcultural, living and embodied heritage, whilst critically examining the suitability of separating cultural heritage into tangible and intangible forms.
+In pursuing this aim, this thesis explores the challenges involved in safeguarding Egyptian Raqs sharqi as transcultural, living, and embodied heritage, whilst critically examining the suitability of separating cultural heritage into tangible and intangible forms.

-A multidisciplinary, dialogical and holistic framework for dance/heritage is constructed, connecting dance theory, philosophically influenced sociology (particularly the non-dualistic theories of Merleau-Ponty, Bourdieu and Giddens) and cultural heritage studies.
+A multidisciplinary, dialogical, and holistic framework for dance/heritage is constructed, connecting dance theory, philosophically influenced sociology (particularly the non-dualistic theories of Merleau-Ponty, Bourdieu, and Giddens) and cultural heritage studies.

-An ethnochoreological approach and a qualitative methodology are adopted, analysing formal aspects of dance (including movements and artefacts) and its socio-cultural context, using: analysis of online videos of dance and textual sources; online ethnography and one-to-one interviews.
+An ethnochoreological approach and a qualitative methodology are adopted, analyzing formal aspects of dance (including movements and artefacts) and its socio-cultural context, using: analysis of online videos of dance and textual sources; online ethnography and one-to-one interviews.

-The result is a reconstruction of Egyptian raqs sharqi history and the current discourse around it.
+The result is a reconstruction of Egyptian Raqs sharqi history and the current discourse around it.

 Transculturality of Dance & Holistic Dimension

-What emerges is a holistic, ever-evolving phenomenon that develops through the interaction of transculturality, tangible and intangible elements and dialectic between individual agency and social structures, change and tradition.
+What emerges is a holistic, ever-evolving phenomenon that develops through the interaction of transculturality, tangible and intangible elements, and dialectic between individual agency and social structures, change, and tradition.

-These elements influence the authenticity discourse, heritage transmission, threats and opportunities for its safeguarding.
+These elements influence the authenticity discourse, heritage transmission, threats, and opportunities for its safeguarding.

-Subsequently, a dynamic approach, with four interdependent stages (heritage identification, curation, sharing and promotion) is suggested for its safeguarding.
+Subsequently, a dynamic approach, with four interdependent stages (heritage identification, curation, sharing, and promotion) is suggested for its safeguarding.